MicrosoftDocs/Viva/Viva/experience-insight.md

 **How Viva Glint empowers leaders with insights to better understand and improve engagement**

 Viva Glint equips HR, business leaders and managers with comprehensive tools to understand and support their employees.
 As with any successful engagement program, Viva Glint starts with seeking and understanding employees’ needs through a robust people science methodology.
-Viva Glint is designed to analyze results in real-time, leveraging natural language processing, and enabling data-driven change by empowering leaders and managers with action planning tools to improve team and business outcomes.
+Viva Glint is designed to analyze results in real-time by using natural language processing.
+It enables data-driven change by empowering leaders and managers with action planning tools to improve team and business outcomes.
 The result enables every organization to shape a tailored engagement strategy aligned with its unique goals.

 **Learn more about Viva Glint**